Hair Pulling goes way back. Perhaps it was always part of the human experience.

 ICD – International Statistical Classification of Diseases and Related Health Problems

 The ICD is a collection of all diseases by the WHO, World Health Organization.
 Each disease receives a code, which serves to facilitate the management of bills, prescriptions, and reimbursements and to collect statistical data worldwide while using the same codes and descriptions.
-The ICD-10 version from 2019 will be replaced on January 1st, 2022 by the ICD-11.
-In the current version, Trichotillomania is the only body-focused repetitive behavior included in chapter 5 Disorders of Adult Personality and Behavior under Impulse Disorders right after pathological gambling, fire-setting (pyromania) and stealing (kleptomania).
+The ICD-10 version from 2019 was replaced on January 1st, 2022 by the ICD-11.
+In the older version, Trichotillomania is the only body-focused repetitive behavior included in chapter 5 Disorders of Adult Personality and Behavior under Impulse Disorders right after pathological gambling, fire-setting (pyromania) and stealing (kleptomania).

 DSM – Diagnostic and Statistical Manual of Mental Disorders

 The American Psychiatric Association, APA generated manual includes only mental disorders.
 In 1987 Trichotillomania was included in the 3rd revised edition, DSM-III-R. In the DSM-5 published in 2013, Trichotillomania was listed under Obsessive-compulsive and Related Disorders, along with obsessive-compulsive disorder (OCD), excoriation disorder, body dysmorphic disorder and hoarding disorder.